hallogameboy/JEDI/data/README.md

 ### Gene-level Circular RNA Prediction

-For each fold:
+For each in the five folds:

 | Training | Testing |
 | ----------- | ----------- |
 | 80% of human_gene.* | 20% of human_gene.*  |

 ### Independent Study

-For each fold:

 | Training | Testing |
 | ----------- | ----------- |